jgsheppa/jgsheppa.github.io/README.md

 HTML templates to display the pages, and even utilizes the Go embed package for the layouts.
 A Dockerfile is used to deploy this project on Render.

-Check out this small project and feel free to let me know what you think!
+Check out the site and feel free to let me know what you think!